-(TAR (%) @ 0.1% FAR) of ArcFace under attack (synthesized adversarial faces via $\mathcal{G}(\mathbf{x}, \mathbf{z})$ ) when the amount of perturbation is varied.
+Therefore, pixels in \mathbf{x}{adv} involved in the purification process should correspond to those that cause the image to be adversarial in the first place.
+Fig. 8 highlights that perturbed regions can be automatically localized via constructing a heatmap out of $\mathcal{P}ur(\mathbf{x}{adv})$.
+In Fig. 14, we investigate the change in AFR performance (TAR (%) @ 0.1% FAR) of ArcFace under attack (synthesized adversarial faces via $\mathcal{G}(\mathbf{x},\mathbf{z})$) when the amount of perturbation is varied.
 We find that (a) minimal perturbation is harder to detect but the purifier incurs minimal damage to the AFR, while, (b) excessive perturbations are easier to detect but increases the challenge in purification.

-5. Conclusions
+6. Conclusions

 With the introduction of sophisticated adversarial attacks on AFR systems, such as geometric warping and GAN-synthesized adversarial attacks, adversarial defense needs to be robust and generalizable.
-Without utilizing any precomputed training samples from known adversarial attacks, the proposed FaceGuard achieved state-of-the-art generalization performance against 6 different adversarial attacks.
+Without utilizing any pre-computed training samples from known adversarial attacks, the proposed FaceGuard achieved state-of-the-art detection performance against 6 different adversarial attacks.
 FaceGuard's purifier also enhanced ArcFace's recognition performance under adversarial attacks.
 We are exploring whether an attention mask predicted by the detector can further improve adversarial purification.